Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/testHarness/foam-extend/3.2/README.txt

 b) Install the CMakeLists.txt and CTestConfig.cmake files by executing the following commands:

 cp ./CMakeFiles/CMakeLists.txt $WM_PROJECT_DIR
-cp ./CMakeFiles/CTestConfig.cmake.openfoam-extend $WM_PROJECT_DIR/CTestConfig.cmake
+cp ./CMakeFiles/CTestConfig.cmake.foam-extend $WM_PROJECT_DIR/CTestConfig.cmake

-c) Run the test harness and push your results on the CDash server on openfoam-extend
+c) Run the test harness and push your results on the CDash server on foam-extend

 cd ./runDir; ./Allclean; ./Allrun_Experimental or